CSCE-469-614-EJKIM-S25/Team09/README.md

 ## Setup Instructions

 Follow these steps to set up your environment for analysis of simulation output.
+This is a seperate enviroment from venv utilized in simulation dir.

 ### 1. Create a Top-Level Virtual Environment